IIIF/api/source/presentation/4.0/model.md

 > `"type": "Collection"`

-A Collection is an ordered list of Manifests, and/or Collections.
+A Collection is an ordered list of Manifests, and/or Collections, called the members of the Collection.

 A Collection _MUST_ have an HTTP(S) URI given in `id`.
 It _MUST_ be able to be dereferenced to retrieve the JSON description.

 The members of a Collection are typically listed in the `items` property or in a series of Collection Pages.
-The members _MAY_ include both other Collections and Manifests, in order, to form a tree-structured hierarchy.
-Collections without any members are allowed but discouraged.
-For example, a collection that had its last member removed might still be valuable to maintain as an empty collection.
+The members _MUST_ be either Collections or Manifests, and _MUST NOT_ be other classes.
+They are listed in order within the `items` or across consecutive Collection Pages, thereby forming a hierarchy.
+Collections _MAY_ have no members, but this is discouraged.
+For example, a Collection that had its last member removed might still be valuable to maintain as an empty Collection.

-If there are too many members in the collection to fit within a single document, then the members _MAY_ be listed in Collection Pages.
-A reference to the first page of members is given in the `first` property, and the last page in the `last` property.
+If there are too many members in the collection to fit within a single document then, at the Collection publiser's discretion, the members _MAY_ be listed in Collection Pages.
+A reference to the first Collection Page of members is given in the `first` property, and the last page in the `last` property.
 In this case, the Collection _MUST NOT_ use the `items` property.
-Collections with pages _MUST_ have at least two pages, otherwise the members should be included in `items` on the Collection.
+Collections with pages _MUST_ have at least two pages, otherwise the members _MUST_ be included in `items` on the Collection itself.
 Collection Pages _MUST NOT_ be embedded within the Collection for the same reason.

-Member Collections _MAY_ be embedded inline within other Collections, however Manifests _MUST NOT_ be embedded within Collections.
+Member Collections _MAY_ be embedded inline within other Collections, including in Collection Pages, however Manifests _MUST NOT_ be embedded within Collections.
 An embedded Collection _SHOULD_ also have its own URI from which the JSON description is available.

 Manifests or Collections _MAY_ be [referenced][prezi30-terminology] from more than one Collection.
 For example, an institution might define four Collections: one for modern works, one for historical works, one for newspapers and one for books.
 The Manifest for a modern newspaper would then appear in both the modern Collection and the newspaper Collection.
 Alternatively, the institution may choose to have two separate newspaper Collections, and reference each as a sub-Collection of modern and historical.

 Collections or Manifests referenced in the `items` property _MUST_ have the `id`, `type` and `label` properties.
 They _SHOULD_ have the `thumbnail` property.